What is OCD?

 Similar to obsessions, not all repetitive behaviors or “rituals” are compulsions.
 This depends on the function and the context of the behavior.
 For example, bedtime routines, religious practices, and learning a new skill all involve some level of repeating an activity over and over again, but are usually a positive and functional part of daily life.
 Similarly, arranging and ordering books for eight hours a day isn’t a compulsion if the person works in a library.

 The feelings associated with a behavior also indicate whether it is compulsive.
 If you are just a stickler for details or like to have things neatly arranged, you might consider these things to be “compulsive” behaviors, but that doesn’t necessarily mean they are symptoms of OCD.
 In these cases, “compulsive” refers to a personality trait or something about yourself that you actually prefer or like.
 In most cases, individuals with OCD feel driven to engage in compulsive behavior and would rather not have to do these time-consuming and often torturous acts.
-Rather than being a source of pleasure, people with OCD perform compulsions because they believe these rituals are necessary to prevent negative consequences and/or to escape or reduce anxiety or the presence of obsessions.
+Rather than being a source of pleasure, people with OCD perform compulsions because they believe they are necessary to prevent negative consequences and/or to escape or reduce anxiety or the presence of obsessions.

 Common Compulsions in OCD [4]